 Along with the statement, PETA has released a video of its investigation, titled “Turned Away: A Closer Look at No-Kill,” which can be viewed here.
 (Please note that while some of the shelters included in this footage have “Humane Society” and “SPCA” in their title, they do not appear to be connected to the national organizations of the same name.)

 While Winograd's story came as a surprise to some, news of PETA's kill shelter has been circulating for years, and while PETA has not gone out of its way to broadcast the existence of the facility, it has publicly acknowledged it numerous times, most recently in a statement this year calling for mandatory spay-and-neuter legislation in the U.S. Based on conversations with PETA representatives Friday, there appears to be bad blood between PETA and the No Kill Advocacy Center -- and Winograd, specifically -- but it is unclear if and how the conflict goes deeper than disagreements about how to control animal overpopulation.

 Nachminovitch said Winograd's Huffington Post story was “deliberately inaccurate and loosely based on information that PETA itself published publicly months ago,” and she suggested that the No Kill Advocacy Center and the Center for Consumer Freedom -- a nonprofit organization that advocates on behalf of the food-service and beverage industries -- and are in cahoots to discredit PETA, an allegation that IBTimes cannot yet confirm one way or another.
 We will be following up this story at a future date, with a closer examination of those relationships.

 PETA representatives said they did not have any reason to believe Winograd has been made aware of PETA's investigation and the pending release of the “Turned Away” video.
-Winograd did not immediately respond to a request for comment.
-We will update this story as more information becomes available.
+Winograd did not respond to a request for comment.